Applicability of Hydrodynamics in Hadronic Phase of Heavy-Ion Collisions: Results and Discussion

 \section{Results and Discussion}

-The hadronic medium considered in this work consists of all hadrons and resonances with masses up to 2.25 GeV given in the particle data book~\cite{Zyla2020}.
-Since the properties of the medium depend only on the parameter $r_h$, it has to be chosen appropriately.
+The hadronic medium considered in this paper, consists of all hadrons and resonances with masses up to 2.25 GeV given in the Review of Particle Physics book~\cite{Zyla2020}.
+Since the properties of the medium depend on the parameter $r_h$, it has to be chosen appropriately.
 The repulsive interactions being mediated by $\omega$ meson and the range of interaction being inversely proportional to the mass of the mediator, we have chosen the hard-core radius, $r_h = 0.25$ fm to incorporate repulsive interactions.
 This radius is chosen to be uniform for all hadrons.
-In the following, we consider only the second order cooling scenario as the first order solution is acausal and leads to unstable solutions~\cite{Muronga:2003ta}.

-Knudsen number is an important parameter as it indicates the applicability of hydrodynamics in the medium.
-As discussed in Sec.\ref{sec2b}, we have used this parameter to obtain the endpoint for hydrodynamics ($\tau_f$).
-Finding $\tau_f$ allows us to estimate the hadronic phase lifetime simply by calculating the difference between the initial and final time.
-In Fig.\ref{fig2}, we depict this hadronic phase lifetime and compare it with the results obtained in 5.02 TeV Pb-Pb collisions at LHC~\cite{ALICE:2019xyr}.
-A reasonable agreement is observed between our calculations and the experimental results.
+The Knudsen number is an essential parameter as it indicates the applicability of hydrodynamics in the medium.
+As discussed in Section \ref{Sec2}, we used this parameter to obtain the endpoint $\tau_f$ for hydrodynamics.
+Finding $\tau_f$ allows us to estimate the hadronic phase lifetime $\tau_H$ just by calculating the difference between the initial ($\tau_c$) and final ($\tau_f$) time.
+In Figure~\ref{fig2}, we depict the hadronic phase lifetime obtained in our calculations for both the massive and massless SO hydrodynamics and compare it with the 5.02 TeV Pb--Pb collision results from the LHC~\cite{ALICE:2019xyr}.
+The massive SO theory predicting a slightly slower cooling rate than the massless case (as seen in Figure~\ref{fig1}), gives a higher lifetime.
+A reasonable agreement is observed between our calculations and the experimental results in both cases.